Doomsday rule: Finding the day of the week from a year's doomsday

 Since the doomsday for a particular year is directly related to weekdays of dates in the period from March through February of the next year, common years and leap years have to be distinguished for January and February of the same year.

 Example

-To find which day of the week Christmas Day of 2021 is, proceed as follows: in the year 2021, doomsday is on Sunday.
-Since December 12 is a doomsday, December 25, being thirteen days afterwards (two weeks less a day), fell on a Saturday.
+To find which day of the week Christmas Day of 2027 is, proceed as follows: in the year 2027, doomsday is on Sunday.
+Since December 12 is a doomsday, December 25, being thirteen days afterwards (two weeks less a day), will fall on a Saturday.
 Christmas Day is always the day of the week before doomsday.
 In addition, July 4 (U.S. Independence Day) is always on the same day of the week as a doomsday, as are Halloween (October 31), Pi Day (March 14), and December 26 (Boxing Day).

 Mnemonic weekday names

 Since this algorithm involves treating days of the week like numbers modulo 7, John Conway suggested thinking of the days of the week as "Noneday" or "Sansday" (for Sunday), "Oneday", "Twosday", "Treblesday", "Foursday", "Fiveday", and "Six-a-day" to recall the number-weekday relation without needing to count them out in one's head.